For patients and visitors

 Guest trays may be ordered for visitors; just ask your nurse.
 A cash payment will be collected on delivery.

-The Courtyard Café, the hospital's cafeteria, is on the first floor of the East Wing, East of the lobby.
+The Courtyard Cafe, the hospital's cafeteria, is on the first floor of Legacy Emanuel Medical Center, east of the main lobby.
 It features light snacks, hot entrees, grill items, salad bar and more.

 Please see this page of information about lodging for patients and families.